What we are doing

 The Chief Registrar Programme is the RCP's flagship work-based leadership programme for senior doctors in training.

-It is a new, senior leadership role for doctors, which develops the clinical leaders of the future and ensures NHS organisations deliver the highest quality of treatment and care for patients.
+It is a senior leadership role for doctors, which develops the clinical leaders of the future and ensures NHS organisations deliver the highest quality of treatment and care for patients.

 One of the key recommendations highlighted by the Future Hospital Commission report was the need to create a new, senior leadership role for trainee doctors, which would focus on delivering high-quality, safe patient care.

-The RCP responded by establishing the chief registrar programme, a new role that provides protected time for doctors in training to practice leadership and quality improvement while remaining in clinical practice.
+The RCP responded by establishing the Chief Registrar Programme, a role that provides protected time for doctors in training to practice leadership and quality improvement while remaining in clinical practice.
 The role is supported by a bespoke 10-month development programme designed and delivered by the RCP.

 - provide a vital bridge between senior clinical leaders, managers and the wider trainee workforce